Tag: crypto markets

 • Bitcoin’s Sell Pressure Is Mechanical

 Bitcoin’s sharp drop was blamed on whale liquidations, DeFi leverage, and cascading margin calls.
 Those were visible triggers, but not the cause.
 The crash began off-chain.
-Spot Bitcoin ETFs — the custodial rails that brought Wall Street into Bitcoin — recorded their heaviest daily outflows of 2025: nearly $900M pulled in a single trading session, and $3.79B for the month.
+In 2025, Spot Bitcoin ETFs experienced their heaviest daily outflows.
+Nearly $900M was pulled in a single trading session.
 This selling did not emerge from panic or belief.
 It emerged from portfolio rotation.
 Institutions didn’t abandon Bitcoin.
 They returned to Treasuries.

 Macro Reflexivity — ETF Outflows as Liquidity Rotation